parallelworks/ml-workshop/README.md

 + On the ACTIVATE Home page, click on the `JupyterLab` workflow tile
 + There is **no need to change** the fields on the workflow launch page - your one running cluster autopopulates.
 + Default settings include using cached software on `/pw/apps` to minimize JupyterLab startup time and bypass the need to install TensorFlow.
-+ You are welcome to explore the options at some other time.
++ You are welcome to explore the options after the workshop.
 + Click on the `Execute` button.
 + You can stay on the workflow launch status page, but it's more interesting to:
   - go to your Home page